Arizona Firefighters & Emergency Paramedics History

 In 1973, eleven members of the Kingman Fire Department lost their lives in a single explosion.
 In 1990, six firefighters lost their lives in a massive wild fire.
 In 2013, 19 Prescott Hot Shots lost their lives in the Yarnell Fire.
 Fallen firefighters include men and women of all ages and all ethnic backgrounds.
 Fire does not discriminate and the death of these firefighters leaves behind a community in mourning, parents without children, spouses without husbands and wives and children without fathers and mothers.

-The Arizona Firefighters & Emergency Paramedics Memorial will provide a place to remember their sacrifices, reflect on the loss of each of these 119 Fallen and provide space to remember those whose lives will be sacrificed in the future protecting our lives, our homes, businesses and families.
+The Arizona Firefighters & Emergency Paramedics Memorial provides a place to remember their sacrifices, reflect on the loss of each of these 156 Fallen and provides space to remember those whose lives will be sacrificed in the future protecting our lives, our homes, businesses and families.